JohnMurrowood/NLP-Auto-Job-Classification/README.md

 The NLP model can be seen in the task1 and task2_3 notebook files and the Flask website vode can be seen in the Flask.py file.

-The job ads used and the fo9ur different job categories used to train the model and be seen in the data.zip file.
+The job ads used and the four different job categories used to train the model and be seen in the data.zip file.